chel-007/chel.github.io/_posts/tutorials/2020-02-12-unity xr toolkit use without headset.md

 ### Oculus XR Plugin for UIT

 According to Statista, <a href="statista.com/vr">50% Of VR Developers create VR Games to Publish on the Oculus Store</a>.
-If this doesn't ring a bell, Well, Noting might for you.
+If this doesn't ring a bell, Well, Nothing might for you.
 Because Oculus is the fastest-growing Platform both for Developers and Gamers. - For Devs, Revenue - For Gamers, Premium Entertainment (Absolutely Relative).
 As such, developers at Oculus were quick to get news about Unity's revised plan and created a plugin just for folks adopting the UIT package for VR Development.
 Today, You are gonna learn about this High-Budget Plugin.

 If you want to create games for Oculus Standalone Headsets or Oculus Go and also plan to use the UIT package, one thing is constant - You need the Oculus XR Plugin.
 Much of what I talked about above applies to it as well, so you probably do get the hang of what it goes.
 So now, let's go right into how to install and configure it for the current starter scene in Unity (if you have it open, and not having ignored me this whole time).
 Follow the Ordered steps below, I won't write it twice: